Parseval frames of exponentially localized magnetic Wannier functions: Periodic setting: results for rational flux Hamiltonians

-The analytic and periodic Bloch frame corresponding to the Parseval frame $\set{T_\gamma w_a}_{1 \le a \le M, \, \gamma \in \Z^d}$, see Theorem~\ref{thm:Main}, can be also used to construct an effective model to study, for example, the band structure of the fiber Bloch Hamiltonian $h(\kk)$ numerically through Fourier interpolation \cite{Yates_et_al07, MarzariEtAl12}.
-By a shift in energy, we can assume that $h(\kk)$ is a positive operator and hence has positive spectrum.
-Denote by $E_j(\kk)>0$ the Bloch energy bands, labelled in increasing order, and by $\psi_j(\kk)$ the corresponding Bloch eigenfunctions, $h(\kk) \psi_j(\kk) = E_j(\kk) \psi_j(\kk)$.
+The analytic and periodic Bloch frame corresponding to the Parseval frame $\set{T_\gamma \, w_a}_{1 \le a \le M, \, \gamma \in \Z^d}$, see Theorem~\ref{thm:Main}, can be also used to construct an effective model to study, for example, the band structure of the fiber Bloch Hamiltonian $h(\kk)$ numerically through Fourier interpolation \cite{Yates_et_al07, MarzariEtAl12}.
+By the gap condition and a shift of the (Fermi) energy, we can assume that $h(\kk)$ has a gap at zero energy and hence has non-zero eigenvalues.
+Denote by $E_j(\kk)\ne 0$ the Bloch energy bands, labelled in increasing order, and by $\psi_j(\kk)$ the corresponding (normalized) Bloch eigenfunctions, $h(\kk) \psi_j(\kk) = E_j(\kk) \psi_j(\kk)$.
+Assume that the negative eigenvalues (below the spectral gap and the Fermi energy) are labelled by $j \in \set{1, \ldots, m}$.
 We have

 The eigenvectors $\psi_j(\kk)$ are not necessarily smooth in $\kk$ even though $h(\kk) P(\kk)$ is smooth and periodic.
 Using our Parseval frame $\set{\xi_a(\kk)}_{1 \le a \le M}$ as in \eqref{april1}, we can introduce an $M \times M$ matrix $h\sub{eff}(\kk)$ acting on $\C^{M}$ and given by